-Marshall received her Master of Library and Information Science in 2010 from Dominican University.
+Marshall received her master of library and information science in 2010 from Dominican University.
 She loves to crochet, and you can find her crocheting on the train, in the car or at the cafe in her spare time.
-Her hobbies include, but are not limited to: crocheting, making jewelry, listening to audiobooks, watching black and white films, listening to music (swing, big band, Dolly Parton, Gaby Moreno, etc.), sewing, jamming on her clarinet during the Christmas holidays, dancing, poetry, reading, roller skating, playing pool, soccer, football and more.
+Her hobbies include crocheting, making jewelry, listening to audiobooks, watching black and white films, listening to music (swing, big band, Dolly Parton, Gaby Moreno, etc.), sewing, jamming on her clarinet during the Christmas holidays, dancing, poetry, reading, roller skating, playing pool, soccer, football and more.
 Marshall loves storytelling, especially listening to others tell their stories, so if you have a story to tell, Marshall is your audience.
 Her goal is to someday be a roller derby librarian.

-Matt is a Teen Librarian.
-You can often find him at the front desk engaged in conversations about books (Science Fiction and Fantasy), games (video, board, card, etc.), movies, music or anything else one might argue about.
+Matt is a teen librarian.
+You can often find him at the front desk engaged in conversations about books (science fiction and fantasy), games (video, board, card, etc.), movies, music or anything else one might argue about.
 He leads the Homeschool Group in various arts and crafts projects every Thursday.
-He also helps students use the Maker gear in YOUmedia, like the 3D printers and Vinyl Cutter.
-He enjoys working with paper and paint as much as videogames and laptops.
+He also helps students use the maker gear in YOUmedia, like the 3D printers and vinyl cutter.
+He enjoys working with paper and paint as much as video games and laptops.
 Matt came to YOUmedia with several years’ experience working in various libraries and several years’ experience working with teens, but never at the same time.
 Considering that these are two of Matt’s favorite things, working in YOUmedia is basically his dream come true.
-In 2012, he graduated from the University of Illinois at Urbana-Champaign with his Masters of Library and Information Science.
+In 2012, he graduated from the University of Illinois at Urbana-Champaign with his master of library and information science.